wrex/ganbarometer-svelte/README.md

 - Change speed to a dial gauge

-- get reviews at app startup and asynch re-render when new data returned.
+- get reviews at app startup and async re-render when new data returned.

 - Create components for difficulty/workload/speed that display Graphs OR data